theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=abap-reports
 ---

-The following section describes the functions of the Report Component of Xtract IS. <br>
+The following section describes the functions of the Report Component of Xtract for Alteryx. <br>
-Basic Xtract IS knowledge is required to understand the following sections. <br>
+Basic Xtract for Altery knowledge is required to understand the following sections. <br>

 {: .box-tip }
-**Tip:** To get information on the basics of Xtract IS, refer to [Getting Started with Xtract IS](./getting-started). <br>
+**Tip:** To get information on the basics of Xtract IS, refer to [Getting Started with Xtract for Altery](./getting-started). <br>

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}